KobyMcGuire/SkateApp/README.md

 ## Practice Sessions

 This tool allows users to track and record their skate sessions.
 The user is given a randomly generated "Practice Bag" of tricks to take with them in to their session.
-The user has a choice of whether the practice bag will contain only tricks that are in "Your Bag", or "In Progress Tricks".
+The user has a choice of whether the practice bag will contain only tricks that are in "Your Bag", or, "In Progress Tricks".
 The user can also select to mix these two categories together.
 The user then uses a slider to pick the number of tricks that they wish to have in this practice bag.
+All previously generated practice bags can be seen towards the bottom of the page.

 ## Line Generator